United States and Iran swap prisoners in rare act of cooperation

 Switzerland represents U.S. diplomatic interests in Iran, since Washington and Tehran cut diplomatic ties shortly after the 1979 Islamic Revolution in Iran.

+Wang, a Princeton University graduate student, was convicted on espionage charges and sentenced to 10 years in prison in 2017.
+His family and the university have always said he was in Iran for research into a history degree and denied spying.

+According to Princeton, he was born in Beijing in 1980, emigrated to the United States in 2001 and became a naturalized U.S. citizen in 2009.
+His wife and child are Chinese citizens.
+China, which normally requires its citizens to give up their nationality when they become citizens of another country, has not commented publicly on the case.

-A U.S. official told the Associated Press that Brian Hook, the U.S. special representative for Iran, accompanied Soleimani to Switzerland to make the exchange and Hook and Wang were now “en route to Landstuhl in Germany where Wang will be examined by doctors”.
+A senior U.S. official said Brian Hook, the U.S. special representative for Iran, accompanied Soleimani to Switzerland to make the exchange and Hook and Wang were now “en route to Landstuhl in Germany where Wang will be examined by doctors”.

 It said Wang was expected to stay in Germany for several days.
 Landstuhl is home to an American military medical center.